philc1357/philc1357/README.md

 - 👋 Hi, I’m Philipp, and I am an aspiring web developer.
 - 👀 I’m interested in hiking, cycling, fotografie, fpv-copters and in my freetime i spend lot of time in the nature.
-- 🌱 I’m currently learning Leipzig at Z&P Schulung GmbH.
+- 🌱 I’m currently learning in Leipzig at Z&P Schulung GmbH.

 <!---
 philc1357/philc1357 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.